Medical expert of the article

 - allergic dermatitis, manifested by skin rashes;

-- food allergies, accompanied by skin rashes and itching;
+- food allergies accompanied by skin rashes and itching;

-Allergy tests: how will it be prepared?
+Allergy tests: how to prepare?

 How are allergy tests done?

-Allergy tests are conducted by several methods:
+Allergy tests are carried out using several methods:

 - positive;